 The International Summer Experience Program (ISX @ UAlbany) is a non-credit learning experience that brings topics to life by incorporating excursions, community service, seminars, and intercultural workshops into one dynamic program that you will not forget.
-You will be able to select from several learning tracks, such as Hot Topics in Technology, American Politics and Civil Rights, Cross-Cultural Business Communication, the Arts and Social Justice, and the American Cultural Experience.
+You will be able to select from several learning tracks, such as Hot Topics in Technology, American Politics and Civil Rights, Cross-Cultural Business Communication, the Arts and Social Justice, the Global Leadership Experience, and the American Cultural Experience.
 Each ISX track is conducted by engaging and distinguished faculty at UAlbany.
 Two-week and One-Month options are available.
 You will meet students from all over the world as you connect, explore, and learn.

 Summer 2020 ISX Learning Track Descriptions:

 Track A: American Politics and Civil Rights